Protein is similar to carbohydrates and fat in that all three can produce energy.

 On the other hand, non-essential amino acids are created by the body, and in turn, are not required to be consumed in a diet.

 Complete proteins and incomplete proteins are the two different types of proteins that are available to the body.
-The difference is that complete proteins contain every essential amino acid required by the body, whereas incomplete proteins are missing at least one of the essential amino acids.
+What’s the difference?
+Complete proteins contain every essential amino acid required by the body, whereas incomplete proteins are missing at least one of the essential amino acids.

 The importance of differentiating between complete and incomplete proteins is that in order for the body to be able to repair broken tissue or build new tissue, it must have all the essential amino acids.

-This does not, however, mean that you can only consume foods that have complete proteins.
+This does not, however, mean that you should only consume foods that have complete proteins.
 A balanced diet of both complete and incomplete proteins is best.

-However, it is always best to speak to your physician or another qualified health care professional like a nutritionist when determining the best course of action for consuming protein.
+However, it is always best to speak with your physician or another qualified healthcare professional like a nutritionist when determining the best course of action for consuming protein.

-It is not necessarily a good practice to eat as much protein as possible, or to take protein supplements.
-It is best to balance the types of food you eat.
-Eating a balanced diet will most likely provide you with the right amount of proteins that your body needs.
+It is not necessarily a good practice to eat as much protein as possible or to take protein supplements.
+It is best to balance the types of foods you eat.
+Eating a balanced diet will most likely provide you with the right amount of proteins your body needs.

 The most complete proteins come from all types of animals.
-This does not just include red meat, but dairy such as yogurt, milk, sour cream, and cheese, poultry, fish, and eggs.
+This does not just include red meat, but dairies such as yogurt, milk, sour cream, and cheese, and also poultry, fish, and eggs.

 Depending on your age and activity level, you can most likely get your entire daily recommended amount of protein simply by eating certain foods.
 This includes fruits and vegetables.

-Women should consume about 5 ounces of protein per day, while active women and teenage girls are best served consuming about 6 ounces of protein each day.
+- Women should consume about five ounces of protein per day, while active women and teenage girls are best served by consuming about six ounces of protein each day.

-Grown men and teenage boys need to consume anywhere from 3 to 7 ounces of protein per day, with the higher amount reserved for more active individuals.
+- Grown men and teenage boys need to consume anywhere from three to seven ounces of protein per day, with the higher amount reserved for more active individuals.

-Young children from ages 2 to 6 can have up to 5 ounces of protein per day, but should never consume more.
+- Young children from ages two to six can have up to five ounces of protein per day, but should never consume more.

-Yes, you can consume too much protein.
+It is possible to consume too much protein.
 Doing so can be extremely dangerous.
 Consuming too much protein often means that you are not getting enough carbohydrates and fats to balance out the protein.

 Be sure to speak to a doctor or nutritionist about how much protein you should consume, and whether or not you need to supplement your protein intake.